PunkUnicorn/The-Return-of-Tom-Thumb/Prose - Chapter Five1.md

 - - -

-Breakfast was as delicious, if not more, than the stew the previous evening: eggs, bacon, thick dark bread. and butter.
-Also, she had no idea potatoe could taste as good as this.
-"Do you eat like this all the time?" she asked The Tailor.
-She had finished eating long before The Tailor, and had also managed to surreptitiously sneak one of her saussages into her pocket for later.
+Breakfast was as delicious, if not more so, than the stew the previous evening: eggs, bacon, dark bread and butter.
+She sneaked what she could into her pocket; a saussage.
+There was no way to pocket her mashed potatoe, so she finished the lot.
+Potatoe had never tasted so good.
+"Do you eat like this all the time?".

 "I try not to.", he replied, pushing his empty, tin plate forward.
-He cocked his chair on two legs so he could lean against the wall, instead of the chair's back.
+He cocked his chair on two legs to lean against the wall, instead of the chair's back.

-"You asked me where I was going?", settled into a relaxed possition against the wall.
+"You asked me where I was going?", relaxed against the wall.
 "I'm a travelling tailor, I just travel."

 Then, as if he had remembered something, he added, using his finger to accentuate: "And I do tailoring."

 "What's tailoring?"; she felt she could ask him.

-He leaned forward, replying mirthfully: "I thought you would never ask.
+Leaning forward, he replied mirthfully: "I thought you would never ask.
 Let's go and show you tailoring."

-He got up and walked out the inn's door, beckoning Tom with his head.
-"Come on.", leaving her sight with a jaunty walk.
+And he got up and walked towards the inn's door, beckoning Tom with his head; "Come on.", a jaunty walk.
 He was enjoying this.

 Outside, Tom stood ridiculously.
 Her arms were out straight and her legs apart.
 The Tailor worked under her arm, with pins in his mouth.
 "And I'll do something with your hair." he tried to say.